Menu

 Testing

-Therefore, if you have a hypothyroidism, or even if you don’t and have a lack of interest in sex, experience erectile dysfunction etc. or related libido issues, then it is crucial that you have a full thyroid panel tested, to include TSH, Free T4 and that all important Free T3.
-A UK thyroid function test can be ordered here, and an international one from here.
+Therefore, if you have hypothyroidism, or even if you don’t and have a lack of interest in sex, experience erectile dysfunction or related libido issues, then it is helpful to check a full thyroid panel.
+This should include TSH, Free T4 and that all important Free T3.

 Medications That Can Affect Libido